 Pregnancy & Postpartum Mood Symptoms

-Thoughts that something may go wrong.
-Experiencing overwhelming emotions (excitement and fear).
-Thoughts you may be a “bad mom” and that you may never get it right like others.
+You have thoughts that something may go wrong, and experience overwhelming emotional experiences such as anxiety, joy, excitement, and fear.
+You may think you are a “bad mom” and may never get it right like others.

 Grief due to life changes; noticing changes in yourself personally and on a professional level in addition to your relationships.